 “You get what you pay for” is a phrase which holds especially true when it comes to cymbals.
 Most cheap, beginner drum set actually come with a set of cymbals, however these instruments might as well be used for trash can lids as they are not durable (you will warp them – guaranteed), and they also sound about as good as trash can lids do.

 Nothing makes a decent sounding drum set sound worse than horrible sounding cymbals.

 The reason I chose the word ‘invest’ for this heading is because cymbals aren’t generally cheap.
 But anything is usually better than what is included in beginner drum sets.
 Most major cymbal manufacturers (Zildjian, Sabian, etc.) seel ‘starter sets’ which typically consist of a set of hi hats, a crash cymbal and a ride cymbal.
-A good example of this is the Zildjian ZBT Starter Set which you can pick up for just over $200.
+A good example of this is the Zildjian Planet Z Starter Set which you can pick up for about $250.
 These are definitely not the creme de la creme of cymbals, however they are durable and sound decent for the money.

 As with most things in this article, there is no replacement for heading to your local drum shop, grabbing a stick and trying out various cymbal makes and models.
 You will quickly learn what type of sound you gravitate towards.

 If a bass drum is not sufficiently vented, it will likely be very resonant and sound a bit like a basketball.
 This is fine if you’re a jazz drummer, a genre where this sort of sound is generally desired.
 Furthermore, the response from your bass drum pedal will also be very ‘live’ and creates a much different playing feel.

 But if you’re more of a rock, country, hip-hop, etc drummer – you’ll likely want some sort of venting in your front head.